There are some current limitations when using 3ds Max Photometric lights with MAXtoA. Here is a brief list of what is not supported:

 Note that setting light samples to 0 disables the light.

 Noise from lights can sometimes be difficult to diagnose, particularly if the light source is broad in comparison to the scene and the shadows have an extremely wide penumbra.
 In these cases, it can sometimes be mistaken for indirect diffuse noise.
 It highlights the necessity for testing noise raytype.
 This diagram shows how a light is traced in Arnold.

 The example below shows specular highlights from area light sources.
 There are four spherical mesh light sources of varying size and color temperature.
 Underneath are four cubes with Standard shaders assigned to them with varying degrees of specular roughness.
 Note that more noise is apparent with smaller light sources.
 Increasing the number of light samples resolves the noise.

 Specular roughness from top to bottom: 0, 0.1, 0.2, 0.3

 If the issue is noise in a specular highlight, you will need to confirm that the source is the direct light and not a secondary ray type (such as specular).
-This is easy to achieve by turning off global illumination; set the GI_diffuse_depth, GI_specular_depth, and GI_reflection_depth to zero (this essentially turns off all global illumination).
+This is easy to achieve by turning off global illumination; set the Diffuse Depth and Specular Depth to zero (this essentially turns off all global illumination).
 If the noise is still there, we know it is the specular component of the illumination model.
 If the issue is shadow noise, then we can simply toggle ignore shadows in the Arnold render settings, and the noise will completely resolve.